c0sogi/LLMChat/readme.md

 # 📚 LLM Models

-This repository contains different GPT LLM models, defined in `llms.py`.
-There are two main models: `LlamaCppModel` and `OpenAIModel`, inheriting from the base class `LLMModel`.
-Both models are designed for text generation.
+This repository contains different LLM models, defined in `llms.py`.
+Each LLM Model class inherit from the base class `LLMModel`.
 The `LLMModels` enum is a collection of these LLMs.

-There also exists module `text_generation.py` that provides the functionality needed to integrate the OpenAI API with the chat.
-It handles the process of organizing message history, generating text from the OpenAI API, and managing the asynchronous streaming of generated text.

-All operations are handled asynchronously🚀 and can be used by multiple users at the same time.
-In particular, the `LlamaCppModel` allows for parallel processing using multiprocessing and queues.
+All operations are handled asynchronously without interupting the main thread.
+However, Local LLMs are not be able to handle multiple requests at the same time, as they are too computationally expensive.
+Therefore, a `Semaphore` is used to limit the number of requests to 1.

 ## 📌 Usage

 The default LLM model used by the user via `UserChatContext.construct_default` is `gpt-3.5-turbo`.
 You can change the default for that function.
-To change the LLM model via command, type `/changemodel <model>` in the chat.
-The `<model>` defined here should correspond to the member defined in `LLMModels`.

 ## 📖 Model Descriptions

 ### 1️⃣ OpenAIModel

-`OpenAIModel` generates text asynchronously by requesting Chat completion from the OpenAI server.
+`OpenAIModel` generates text asynchronously by requesting chat completion from the OpenAI server.
 It requires an OpenAI API key.
-As it uses an asynchronous client, the main thread remains unblocked.

 ### 2️⃣ LlamaCppModel

-`LlamaCppModel` reads a locally stored LlamaCpp-compatible model and generates text in a new process.
-For example, it looks like `./llama_models/ggml/wizard-vicuna-13B.ggml.q5_1.bin`.
-You can download the required model from Huggingface.
-When generating text with this model, a processpool is created, and the Llama model is immediately cached in RAM.
-This allocation remains in memory until the processpool is forcibly terminated, such as by shutting down the server.
-By creating a new processpool and working in a different process, existing server processes are not blocked, and other users can generate text with the model simultaneously!
-More details are defined in `llama_cpp.py`.
+`LlamaCppModel` reads a locally stored GGML model.
+The LLama.cpp GGML model must be put in the `llama_models/ggml` folder as a `.bin` file.
+For example, if you downloaded a q4_0 quantized model from "https://huggingface.co/TheBloke/robin-7B-v2-GGML", The path of the model has to be "robin-7b.ggmlv3.q4_0.bin".

+### 3️⃣ ExllamaModel

+`ExllamaModel` read a locally stored GPTQ model.
+The Exllama GPTQ model must be put in the `llama_models/gptq` folder as a folder.
+For example, if you downloaded 3 files from "https://huggingface.co/TheBloke/orca_mini_7B-GPTQ/tree/main":

+- orca-mini-7b-GPTQ-4bit-128g.no-act.order.safetensors
+- tokenizer.model
+- config.json

+Then you need to put them in a folder.
+The path of the model has to be the folder name.
+Let's say, "orca_mini_7b", which contains the 3 files.

 ## 📝 Handling Exceptions
 Handle exceptions that may occur during text generation.
 If a `ChatLengthException` is thrown, it automatically performs a routine to re-limit the message to within the number of tokens limited by the `cutoff_message_histories` function, and resend it.
 This ensures that the user has a smooth chat experience regardless of the token limit.